Uncertain times for staff as online car dealership goes into administration

 But along the way, the company announced it was pursuing external funding to drive its growth.
 It announced a £112 million investment and the appointment of former Paddy Power chief executive Andy McCue as executive chairman.

-But over the last few months, the company, that was created by automotive investor John Bailey and Peter Waddell, who is also chief executive of Big Motoring World, which has centres in Fengate and Werrington, has seen the departure of Mr McCue in March, its chief executive Kirk O’Callaghan a month later and then the departure of Mr Waddell.
+But recently, the firm, created by automotive investor John Bailey and Peter Waddell, who is also chief executive of Big Motoring World, which has centres in Fengate, Werrington and a preparation centre in Morley Way, has seen the departure of Mr McCue in March, its chief executive Kirk O’Callaghan a month later and then the departure of Mr Waddell.

-The company’s collapse has prompted speculation that the used car market bubble is bursting.
+The company’s collapse has prompted speculation the used car market bubble is bursting.

-According to The Times, Mr Waddell said the company had not been able to get further funding after a drop in the share price of online car dealers Cazoo and Carvana.
+According to The Times, Mr Waddell said the company had not been able to get more funding after a drop in the share price of online car dealers Cazoo and Carvana.

 The joint administrators have been contacted for a response.